george-richardson/LocalMapReduce/README.md

 # LocalMapReduce
-A toy implementation of MapReduce that works locally acorss threads.
+A toy implementation of MapReduce that works locally across threads.

-##Features
+## Features
 * You can both Map and Reduce.
 * It runs, probably poorly.
 * Working example in WordCountCLI project.